Abasz/ESPRowingMonitor/docs/settings.md

 ![Too noisy delta times](imgs/very-noisy-delta-times.jpg)

-Actually the above chart shows that the reed/hall sensor bounces (this is more of an issue with reeds).
+Actually, the above chart shows that the reed/hall sensor bounces (this is more of an issue with reeds).
 One my get away with increasing the `ROTATION_DEBOUNCE_TIME_MIN` but possibly better sensor placement should be reviewed as well.
 There are several discussions on noise reduction under the ORM repo.
 I recommend starting [here](https://github.com/laberning/openrowingmonitor/discussions/122).

 Once the input data is sufficiently cleaned up it is possible to replay a previous session on a PC with the e2e test.
 To do this one needs to include the delta times in a text file (every delta time, but just the time should be on a separate line).
 See example [here](examples/steady).

 ### Running a simulation

-In order to run the simulation the e2e test needs to be compiled.
+In order to run the simulation, the e2e test needs to be compiled.
 There is a makefile to ease the compilation that needs to be run with the e2e flag (`make e2e`).
-The executable will be under build/run_e2e_test.out.
+The executable will be under `build/run_e2e_test.out`.
 This file should receive the file path that contains the delta times as parameter.

-So basically change one setting at the time, note whether the stroke detection improves and then tweak the settings until stroke detection is consistent i.e. the reported number of strokes match to the number of strokes done.
+So basically, change one setting at a time, note whether the stroke detection improves and then tweak the settings until stroke detection is consistent i.e. the reported number of strokes matches the number of strokes done.

 Please note that after changing a setting the executable needs recompiling (i.e. running `make e2e`).